Chart Color Schemes

 Stockton - Fullerton Cove has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 36 projects that may impact this region.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch has identified 33 projects likely impacting the area.
 Notable ones include Rifle Range, Fern Bay, Fullerton Cove Shopping Centre, Bayway Village, and Fern Bay and North Stockton Strategy.
-The following list details those likely to be most relevant.
+The following details projects likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.